rancher/elemental-toolkit/docs/content/en/docs/Development/build_raw_images.md

 * `elemental` binary
 * elemental runtime dependencies

-The suggested approach high level view is building cOS packages and generating a RAW image from them.
+The suggested approach high level view is building Elemental packages and generating a RAW image from them.
 That would allow us to transform that RAW image in a valid Azure/Google/Amazon Cloud blob that can be transformed into a VM image ready to be launched.

 This generates a `vanilla` image that boots into [recovery mode](../../getting-started/recovery) and can be used to deploy whatever image you want to the VM.
-Then you can snapshot that VM into a VM image ready to deploy with the default cOS system or your derivative.
+Then you can snapshot that VM into a VM image ready to deploy with the default Elemental system or your derivative.

 The RAW image can then be used into packer templates to generate custom Images, or used as-is with a userdata to deploy a container image of choice with an input user-data.